atulk1001/AWS-S3-demo/README.md

 PORT

-# ignore .env to .gitignore, .env file should be created envirnment specific
+# ignore .env to .gitignore, .env file should be created envoirnment specific

 # do npm install

-# Use Postman to run
+# Use Postman Desktop to run

 http://localhost:3000/file/upload

 # select POST method
 # select Body as form-data